7 Interesting Facts About the First Super Bowl

-Seven.
-There Is a Reconstructed Version of the Original Game Tapes
+7. There Is a Reconstructed Version of the Original Game Tapes

-In 2016 the NFL undertook a massive project to reconstruct the game.
+In 2016, the NFL undertook a massive project to reconstruct the game.
 They scoured their archive footage and stitched together all the random pieces of film and then overlayed that with the existing commentary recordings.
-This project is the most fully complete widely available footage of the game and was aired for the 49th anniversary of the game to mixed reviews by audiences.
+This project is the most fully complete and widely available footage of the game and was aired for the 49th anniversary of the game to mixed reviews by audiences.

 5 Bonus Super Bowl Facts

-One.
-Toilets Back up During the Super Bowl
+1. Toilets Back up During the Super Bowl

 There is a major myth that in major cities the sewage is known to back up during the Super Bowl Halftime show for all the people that have been holding it during the games.
 It is not clear if this is a real problem or not.

-Two.
-Emergency Floating Hotels Were Once Used
+2. Emergency Floating Hotels Were Once Used

 When Jacksonville Florida hosted the super bowl in 2005 there weren’t enough hotels.
 So, in order to save the hosting contract, they brought in five cruise ships to act as hotels for all the people coming into the city.

-Three.
-That Time a Player From the Losing Team Won MVP
+3. That Time a Player From the Losing Team Won MVP

-Only once in Super Bowl history has a member of the losing team been awarded the title of MVP when in 1971 cowboys line-backer Chuck Howley won the title for intercepting two passes and forcing a fumble.
+Only once in Super Bowl history has a member of the losing team been awarded the title of MVP when in 1971 Cowboys linebacker Chuck Howley won the title for intercepting two passes and forcing a fumble.

-Four.
-A Coach Once Had His Watch Stolen While Celebrating His Win
+4. A Coach Once Had His Watch Stolen While Celebrating His Win

-Remember when the Miami Dolphins won the Super Bowl?
 No one would have more reason to remember it than the Miami Dolphin coach Don Shula, and not just for his amazing win.
 Years later when asked about his win he revealed, “You know, I never said anything to anybody, but when I was being listed out, somebody stole my watch.

-Five.
-There Was Once an R Rated Super Bowl
+5. There Was Once an R Rated Super Bowl

 Super Bowl XXX had some technical difficulties when the official Super Bowl website was blocked in many places due to its unfortunate “XXX” title.